 I watched my Father-in-law spend an entire year visiting my late Mother-in-law in hospital (a few years back now), and the only reason he didn’t end up paying more than $7000 in parking fees was that someone in the Oncology department got him access to cheaper parking (he still paid a bloody fortune).
-I know my Father-in-law was not going to stop visiting his sick wife in hospital just because of the parking fees, but it is nuts to drain this kind of money from people with sick loved ones.
+I know my Father-in-law was not going to stop visiting his sick wife in the hospital just because of the parking fees, but it is nuts to drain this kind of money from people with sick loved ones.

 I realize that parking for hospitals (in Canada at least) can be an issue since many are in downtown areas, where parking space is at a premium, but why does parking have to be a profit center for Hospitals?

-From the CBC Marketplace piece here are some examples of Maximum Parking rates at various hospitals:
+From the CBC Marketplace piece, here are some examples of Maximum Parking rates at various hospitals:

 - Toronto General Hospital: $28